cfw-guide/cemu.cfw.guide/_pages/en_US/online-play.md

 We can use this to play games such as Super Smash Bros, Splatoon and Mario Kart 8 online, using official Nintendo servers.
 This means that it'll be just like playing online on a real Wii U.

-You will need to have a homebrewed Wii U for this, as system access is required to retrieve user files.
-You can do this quite easily if you follow the instructions in [wiiu.hacks.guide](https://wiiu.hacks.guide/).
-Once you've completed this, come back to this page and continue.
+You will need to have a homebrewed Wii U for this, as system access is required to retrieve game files.
+You can do this by following the instructions on [wiiu.hacks.guide](https://wiiu.hacks.guide/).
+Once you've completed the process, come back to this page and continue.

 Since we will be connecting to <span style="text-decoration: underline">real Nintendo servers</span>, there will always be a chance of being banned.
 Do not use mods, cheats or hacks online.
 {: .notice--danger}

 This process involves accessing the Wii U internal memory!
 If you don't follow the instructions correctly, you could potentially cause serious damage to your console.
 {: .notice--danger}

-Never modify any file on your Wii U internal storage unless you know what you're doing.
-{: .notice--textbox}

 ## Introduction